Skip to content

 Picture quality depends on what you’re watching.
 Both brands use quantum dot layers for expanded color, but they take different approaches to backlighting and processing.

 TCL’s QM6K punches well above its price bracket.
-I tested it against the QN70F with the same 4K HDR demo clips, and the QM6K produced noticeably deeper blacks in dark scenes.
-That’s the Mini LED advantage.
-TCL’s QM7K takes it further with roughly 1,400 dimming zones, putting it closer to OLED-level contrast.
+In our testing with the same 4K HDR demo clips on both sets, the QM6K produced noticeably deeper blacks in dark scenes — that’s the Mini LED advantage at work.
+TCL’s QM7K takes it further with roughly 1,400 dimming zones, putting it closer to OLED-level contrast at a fraction of the price.

 For bright room viewing, Samsung measures about 10-15% brighter in SDR content.
-In dark rooms, TCL’s contrast advantage becomes obvious.
+Short answer: darker rooms favor TCL, brighter rooms favor Samsung.

 Samsung runs Tizen OS with the new One UI overlay, which unifies the TV interface with Samsung phones and tablets.
 If you own a Galaxy phone, notifications and casting feel smooth.
 The downside is more ads on the home screen than most people want.